Because it helps to quiet your immediate concerns before thinking about next steps.

 Heck, I got those confessions of life transformation too.
 I was his “saving angel” who opened his life to a “love and happiness he’s never known,” and he was going to “spend his forever showing me his gratitude.”
 He was constantly in TEARS telling me all of this – and that was just two weeks into strictly TEXTING!
 (Yes, I was sadly lacking even the most basic of personal boundaries.)

-And while he may have believed all that about me at that MOMENT, because the narc functions from a superficial level, those exact deep, life-changing experiences were easily “transferred” to another source of supply when I started speaking up for myself and questioning his shady behavior.
+And while he may have believed all that about me at that MOMENT because narcissists function from a superficial level, those exact deep, life-changing experiences were easily “transferred” to another source of supply when I started speaking up for myself and questioning his shady behavior.

 And I am 100% confident that the person he dropped me like yesterday’s trash for, will get the same… as well as the person after that… and so on.